AmyOShea/MS4-ARTstop/TESTING.md

 <img alt="Registered user story" src="docs/user-stories/registered-01.PNG" width="700">

+---

-  + *have a record of any purchases that I have made in the past and view them in detail.
+  + *have a record of any purchases that I have made in the past and view them in detail.*

 From a registered users profile page, previous order details can be accessed: